sisrfeng/coc-wiki/F.A.Q.md

 ## Floating window position is wrong after scroll the screen.

-It's limitation of (neo)vim, it should either adjust floating window postion according to relative option or provide scroll autocmd so plugin can adjust the window position.
+It's expected since the float windows/popups are absolutely positioned.

 ## How could I use omnifunc option to trigger completion of coc.nvim?

-You can't, there's no such function provided for omnifunc option, because vim's omnifunc always block and LSP features like triggerCharacters and incomplete response can't work.
+You can't, there's no such function provided for `omnifunc` option, because vim's omnifunc always block and LSP features like triggerCharacters and incomplete response can't work.

-If you want to manual trigger completion add `"suggest.autoTrigger": "none",` to coc-settings.json and bind a trigger key like:
+If you want to manually trigger completion add `"suggest.autoTrigger": "none",` to coc-settings.json and bind a trigger key like:

 ``` vim
   inoremap <silent><expr> <c-space> coc#refresh()
 ```
-Note that some terminals send \<NUL> when you press \<c-space>, so you could use instead:
+Note that some terminals send `<NUL>` when you press `<c-space>`, so you could use instead:

 ``` vim
   inoremap <silent><expr> <NUL> coc#refresh()
 ```

 ## How could I disable floating window?

 * For documentation of completion, use `"suggest.floatEnable": false` in settings.json.